continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

         ↓
 sampled part of DEM
         ↓
-source data supporting that area
+source data identified in the spatial metadata
         ↓
 comparison statistics
         ↓